joooons/rake/README.md

   - Click `delete` to remove the selector data for only the current url.
   - Click `del all` to delete `rakeJSON`.

+# Upcoming features in v1.02

+- New tab removes all svg tags.

 # Notes

 - The url regex string is matched against the url, but it does not work with regular expressions yet.